Cleveland Wrongful Death Lawyers

 However, the process for pursuing a wrongful death claim is slightly different.
 A wrongful death claim is filed by the executor of the deceased’s estate.
 However, the claim is not brought on behalf of the estate.
 Rather, any damages awarded in a wrongful death claim are strictly for the benefit of certain surviving family members: the surviving spouse, children of the deceased, and parents of the deceased.

 While the executor may be represented by an attorney in the administration of the estate, a probate attorney doesn’t necessarily have the specific knowledge and skills necessary to pursue maximum recovery in a wrongful death case.
-It is generally in the family’s best interest for the estate to retain an experienced personal injury / wrongful death lawyer.
+It is generally in the family’s best interest for the estate to retain an experienced personal injury / wrongful death lawyer in Cleveland.

 Damages in a Cleveland Wrongful Death Case